CBWIRE

 Defining Constraints

-You can define constraints within your components by populating a constraints struct.
+You can define constraints within your by populating a constraints struct.
 Once constraints are defined, CBWIRE will automatically validate your component on each request.

 propertyName = {